isabella232/asset-compute.sv-SE/help/test-custom-application.md

 ```

 <!-- TBD
-To run tests for a custom application, run `adobe-asset-compute test-worker` command in the root of the custom application application application.
+To run tests for a custom application, run `aio asset-compute test-worker` command at the root of the custom application application.

 Document interactively running `adobe-asset-compute` commands `test-worker` and `run-worker`.
 -->